matias-ceau/scripts/docs/scripts/script_launcher.sh.md

 ### Notes

-Ensure that your scripts have corresponding `.md` documentation files placed in `$SCRIPTS/docs/scripts/`, as this will enhance the preview functionality.
+- Ensure that the `$SCRIPTS` environment variable is correctly set to point to the directory containing your scripts.
+- The script's execution context will inherit environment variables from the terminal where it was launched.

-> **Critique:**
+> **Critique**:
-> - The script lacks error handling for cases where no scripts are found or if `fd` or `fzf` are not installed.
+> - The script could benefit from error handling to manage cases where no scripts are found.
-> - Consider implementing a fallback message if no documentation is found for a selected script.
-> - The comment regarding the unused xargs command is left in the code, which may confuse users; consider removing it or providing context.
+> - Additionally, further enhancements could include customizable search parameters or filtering options.
+> - It may also be beneficial to allow for multi-selection in `fzf` for running several scripts at once.